wschreyer/hepak-tools/README.md

 ## HE3PAK interface

 he3pak.py provides a Python interface to the [HE3PAK DLL library](http://www.htess.com/he3pak.htm).
-It works out-of-the-box on Windows, but should in principle work on Linux as well with the zugbruecke package (not tested).
+It works out-of-the-box with 32bit Python on Windows.
+If you have 64bit Python you will need to install the package msl-loadlib.
+It should in principle work on Linux as well with the zugbruecke package (not tested).

 The module provides five functions calculating various properties of He3, see the module for all available properties: